 What is a biopsy?

-Some biopsies are performed under image guidance, such as ultrasound, computed tomography (CT) or magnetic resonance imaging (MRI).
-This allows your doctor to collect cells from deeper inside the body.
-Depending on the type of biopsy performed, you will receive an anesthetic to minimize any pain.
+Some biopsies are performed endoscopically, others under image guidance, such as ultrasound, computed tomography (CT) or magnetic resonance imaging (MRI) in the radiology suite.
+In some cases, biopsies are performed in the operating suite.
+This allows your doctor to collect tissue from deep inside the body.
+Depending on the type of biopsy performed, you may receive an anesthetic to reduce discomfort.

 Dr. Bradley Mons discusses oral cancer and human papillomavirus (HPV).